This article was last updated March 9, 2021.

 - The implant is pulled out and a pressure bandage is applied.
 No stitches are required.

 - As soon as Nexplanon is removed, you can have a new one implanted.
-If you opt to not keep using Nexplanon and you don't want to get pregnant, use another type of contraception instead.
+If you opt to not keep using Nexplanon and you don't want to get pregnant, use another birth control option instead.

 So, there you have it: the 101 on Nexplanon.
 If you like what you've learned, check with your healthcare provider to learn more.
 And if you're thinking about having kids in the future, check out Modern Fertility's at-home test, which can answer your questions about the state of your fertility hormones now, before you ditch that birth control and start trying to conceive.